koskath/arete2/course_content/SC/md_files/Lecture1/lecture_1_slide_44_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Its only logistics, but I like it!
+# Its only logistics, but I like it!
 Pedagogical?
-In general, the principles focus on student learning and action  Class lectures – slides etc. rather than teacher performance  Using the book and readings for being “The basic concept…….is that class sessions are intended to support prepared and maybe digging deeper and facilitate student learning, but a major part of the learning  Attendance should better be thinking - not process takes place outside classes” just listening
+In general, the principles focus on student learning and action rather than teacher performance.
+Class lectures, slides and similar materials are intended to support and facilitate student learning, but a major part of the learning process takes place outside classes.
+The basic concept is that class sessions support what students have already prepared, for example by using the book and readings and perhaps digging deeper into the material.

-“Cases, examples and textbooks based on CBS’ own research will  Optimize learning by useful debates and be used”
-“The most recent research results will discussion be included in the courses, researchers will take part in  To learn “how to” and also ask “why to” and the courses, and external teachers will be more involved how to communicate it in research environments.”
+Attendance should therefore be more about thinking than just listening.
+Cases, examples and textbooks based on CBS’ own research will be used to optimise learning through useful debates and discussion.
+The most recent research results will be included in the courses; researchers will take part in the courses, and external teachers will be more involved in research environments.
+The aim is to learn “how to” and also to ask “why to” and how to communicate it.

 44